 - be in compliance with the terms of any service condition imposed by a NYS award.

-A recipient will receive a maximum of $23,045 for the 2016-17 academic year if living on campus and a maximum of $15,125 if commuting to college.
-Students choosing to live off campus when housing is available will be paid a the lower commuter rate.
+For the 2018-19 academic year, a recipient will receive a maximum of $24,250 if living on campus and a maximum of $15,750 if commuting to college.
+Note: Students choosing to live off campus when housing is available will be paid a the lower commuter rate.

 - Tuition: an amount equal to your actual tuition or the State University of New York’s (SUNY) in-state tuition, whichever is less.

 - Non-tuition Costs: such as room and board, books, supplies and transportation up to the non-tuition cost allowances at SUNY colleges.

 - Type of housing affects the total amount, with an on-campus student receiving a higher room and board allowance than a commuter student; however, if housing is not available on campus, the student will receive the same allowance as students living on campus.